CedricMeme/Snake/README.md

     - Now you should connect with the image via MySQL-Workbench and Java

 ### Create Schema
-Create all the necessary tables
+Create all the necessary table

+`CREATE TABLE Highscoe (
-`CREATE TABLE HighscoreLeicht (Name varchar(15) DEFAULT NULL, Score int NOT NULL DEFAULT '0')`
+NameEasy varchar(15) DEFAULT NULL,
+ScoreEasy int NOT NULL DEFAULT '0',
+NameMedium varchar(15) DEFAULT NULL,

-`CREATE TABLE HighscoreMittel (Name varchar(15) DEFAULT '0', Score int NOT NULL DEFAULT '0')`
+ScoreMedium int NOT NULL DEFAULT '0'

-`CREATE TABLE HighscoreModus (Name varchar(15) DEFAULT NULL, Score int NOT NULL DEFAULT '0')`
+NameHard varchar(15) DEFAULT NULL,
+ScoreHard int NOT NULL DEFAULT '0',

-`CREATE TABLE HighscoreSchwer (Name varchar(15) DEFAULT NULL, Score int NOT NULL DEFAULT '0')`
+NameSpeedUp varchar(15) DEFAULT NULL,
+ScoreSpeedUp int NOT NULL DEFAULT '0'
+)`

 ## Technologies used
 - Java